 The people I was speaking to make no claims for themselves as cooks.
 They might have a garden, and they go for long walks.
 They live by the sea.
 It’s a casual knowledge, worn lightly.
 And there I am, drowning in books, wading through endless crumble toppings, and swotting up on the history of the damson.
 I generally have about three recipe books on the go, and a novel by some depressed award-winner who invariably lives in Cambridge.

 This is the time for sprats, just small enough to grill a shoal of them and they take the simplest treatment: rock salt and lemon.
 In mackerel season, the sprats and the whitebait throw themselves out of the water to escape being eaten, and the gulls, while the fish are briefly airborne, take little nips out of their flesh.
 Either way they’re doomed.
 It seems an exercise in pure pathos; escaping one tyranny, to be ensnared by another.
-Often you see the little fish flying above the sea’s surface, skittering over it like birds, desperate to get away.
+Often you see the little fish flying above the sea’s surface, skittering over it like birds.

 I played around with beheading my sprats as you can see from the different presentations here; however, I do think it’s a shame to waste any part of such a small fish.
 Delia Smith gives a handy tip down below for gutting if that’s the way you want to go, but again I’m not sure this is strictly necessary.
 There is something delectable about guzzling a sprat whole and crispy and silvery, down in one.

 “First make a small incision behind a gill of each fish and gently squeeze the belly up towards the head to eject the gut, but try to keep the head intact.
 Rinse the fish well and dry off any excess moisture with kitchen paper before tossing in the seasoned flour.”

 Heavily adapted from Delia Smith’s Complete Cookery Course